perturber/StableEMRIFisher/README.md

 # Stable EMRI Fisher Calculator

+*The current version of this class needs GPU to work*.

 Calculates a stable Fisher matrix using numerical derivatives for the 14-dimensional parameter space of the 5PNAAK waveform model in the FastEMRIWaveforms (FEW) package (https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms).

 ### Installation and Execution